 8) The Power of Your Domain and Brand

-If your real estate website is searched by users by using your name directly, it means that you get branded searches.
+If users search your real estate website by using your name directly, you get branded searches.

 This is another important ranking signal for Google because it signals that your “brand” has a certain name recognition.